 Inspect the external anodes periodically.
 Remove scales from the surfaces of the anodes.
-Consult a Coleman service center for inspection and replacement of external anodes CAUTION:
+Consult a dealer for replacement of external anodes.

 Do not paint anodes, as this would render them ineffective and can cause more rapid engine corrosion.

 3.12 Checking top cowling